hu-macsy/lama_old/src/doc/user/installation/install.rst

 The directory ``{LAMA_ROOT}/lib`` should contain the following libraries:

-- liblama.so
+- libama.so
 - liblog4lama.so
-- liblamacuda.so  (available if CUDA is available)
+- libamacuda.so  (available if CUDA is available)
-- liblamampi.so   (available if MPI is available)
+- libamampi.so   (available if MPI is available)